Barry Crump: Personal life and death

 Posthumously, Crump was accused by ex-wife Fleur Adcock of regularly engaging in violence against herself and his subsequent wives, describing him as a "sadist."
-In 2016, Crump's fourth wife, Robin Lee-Robinson, claimed that she was the one who had come up with the plot outline for Crump's novel Wild Pork and Watercress, because Crump "wasn't getting on with writing the book" after having thought of the basic premise for it.
+In 2004, Crump's fourth wife, Robin Lee-Robinson, published In Salting the Gravy, a memoir of her marriage to Crump that described her abuse at his hands.
+In 2016, Lee-Robinson claimed that she was the one who had come up with the plot outline for Crump's novel Wild Pork and Watercress, because Crump "wasn't getting on with writing the book" after having thought of the basic premise for it.
 Lee-Robinson made the allegation several days after the New Zealand premiere of the book's film adaptation, Hunt for the Wilderpeople; she stated that she was disappointed "not to be mentioned at all" in the film's credits.
 She had not previously mentioned any claim of part-authorship while Crump was alive and has not claimed to have actually written any part of the novel itself.
 Crump's son, Martin, said that Crump often borrowed ideas from people, but denied this instance until Lee-Robinson could provide proof.